Ottawa Police Service

 - Explain the stages of the panic cycle

 - Identify different types of drowning victims and their characteristics

 - Identify best practices for rescuing victims given their subject profile

 - Outline proven techniques to deal with cold water immersion

 - Recall the physiological effects of hypothermia

 - Provide treatment for victims who have fallen into cold water

-- Recall the characteristics of a swift/moving water environment
+- Recall the characteristics of a moving/swift water environment

 - Recognize hazards surrounding moving water and ice rescue conditions

-- Identify clues which may suggest drowning by suicide
+- Identify clues that may suggest drowning by suicide

 - Explain the importance of identifying last seen points and last known activities